jupito/dwilib/README.md

 dwilib
 ======

-Tools in development to support analysis of Diffusion-weighted imaging (DWI) data, with focus on prostate cancer.
+Tools in development to support analysis of Diffusion-Weighted Imaging (DWI) data, with focus on prostate cancer.

 Input data can be provided in DICOM or custom ASCII or MATLAB format.